mkirchner/pockyll/README.md

 Writing code that differentiates between normal and linkposts is therefore straightforward.
 You can simply use the post type as an indicator.
-Here is an example for a root directory `index.html` file that inserts the link to the post for every normal post bus the link to the reference for every
+Here is an example for a root directory `index.html` file that inserts the link to the post for every normal post and the link to the reference for every
 linkpost:

 ```html